 We are very much advocates for sustainability in the fashion industry.
+In 2020/21 Flare Street received accreditation with Ethical Clothing Australia.
 Each piece at Flare Street is an alternative to mass-production fashion, meticulously designed to last and be cherished.
 Our slow fashion approach is further achieved by not having to rely on seasonal ranges; we sell to customers all over the world living in different climates & seasons.
-When it’s freezing cold in the United States, it’s time for lace flares in Australia.

 Have a read of our 5 blog posts taking you behind the scenes at Flare Street: